conail/conail.github.io/_drafts/ddd.md

 For every traversable association in the model, there is a mechanism in the software with the same properties.

+Each concept in the domain model should be reflected in an implementation element.

 Make associations directional.

 Qualify/constrain relationships.